MinSuan96/minsuan96.github.io/_pages/experience.md

 ### Forwarder System Enhancement

 One of the key features of the product is its ability to forward logs to third-party systems and other log management solutions.
-I improved the forwarder system by utilizing RabbitMQ for message queuing and TCP connections for log transmission.
-This enhancement ensured reliable and efficient log forwarding, even in high-load scenarios, and improved the overall performance of the log forwarding system.
+I built and extended the external forwarder framework, adding support for multiple log types including Windows, SSH, DNS, network device, and PowerShell logs.
+The forwarder uses RFC 5424 syslog formatting for standards compliance, RabbitMQ for message queuing, Redis for metrics tracking, and includes UEBA alert forwarding to external SOC platforms.
+Additional improvements include UDP large-message handling for high-login-count alerts, configurable filtering, and an XML event log forwarder that consumes from RabbitMQ and forwards via TCP/UDP syslog.

+### Storage Monitoring and Alerting

+Developed predictive alerting on storage consumption and a storage metrics collection pipeline to surface disk usage trends and trigger alerts before capacity is reached.
+Also built a log activity monitoring system that detects drops in application log rates to surface stalls or gaps in log collection early, enabling proactive response to data pipeline issues before they impact analysis.

 ### Improvement and Refactoring of Old, Inefficient Systems